Beginner’s guide to Red Dots

 I have a gun that can take a red dot!
 Now what?

-Good for you, your grandpa may think you’re an embarrassment for not “being able to shoot iron sights” but you’re going to have fun with it.
+Good for you, your grandfather undoubtedly thinks you’re an embarrassment for not “being able to shoot iron sights” but you’re going to have fun with it.

 First, check what red dots your gun can accept!
 Your optics cut will fall into 1 of 2 categories:

 1. A footprint-specific optics cut.
-Some gun companies cut slides specifically to fit their own optics only.
+Some gun companies cut slides specifically to fit their own optics only, or you have a slide cut for a specific optic.
+The store/person you bought it from should know this.

 If you’re buying the gun new, many will come with a range of “mounting plates” right there in the box for you.
 Simply check the owner’s manual to see which plate you need to use to attach the red dot you like and bam!
 You’re good to go.